Writing and Rhetoric (WR)

 Satisfies the following University Core Requirements: WRRH-Univ Req Writing&Rhetoric

-WR 13400 Advanced Writing and Rhetoric: Writing in the Age of AI (3 Credit Hours)
+WR 13400 Advanced Writing and Rhetoric: Write for Your Life (No AI Required) (3 Credit Hours)

 Satisfies the following University Core Requirements: WRIT - Writing Intensive, WRRH-Univ Req Writing&Rhetoric